Tyler799/Morrowind-2020/Morrowind_2019.md

 This is by far going to be the most complicated part of the guide so hold on to your butts.

-* [Morrowind Visual Pack](http://mw.modhistory.com/download-56-6990) ([Alternate Download](https://www.nexusmods.com/morrowind/mods/44311)) - This is our base mod.
+* [Intelligent Textures](https://www.nexusmods.com/morrowind/mods/47469) - This is our new base mod, which replaced Morrowind Visual Pack.
 It replaces a lot of stuff that still isn't touched by modern mods, mostly because they're not really used often enough to think about replacing.
 Most of the textures will be overwritten.

 ### Bitter Coast Region